wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the [support page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+= 1.5.3 =
+*released 09/09/14*

+* Added Dutch Translation (nl_NL).
+Thank you to Martin Teley for doing the Dutch translation.
+* Improved some of the filters in the spam blocking algorithm.
+* Updated the spam filters.

 = 1.5.2 =
 *released 09/05/14*